FlyCuteBird/MSMNN/README.md

 ## Introduction
 This is the source code of Heterogeneous Graph Fusion Network .
-It is built on top of the SCAN (https://github.com/kuanghuei/SCAN), GSMN in PyTorch.
+It is built on top of the SCAN (https://github.com/kuanghuei/SCAN) in PyTorch.
+In our experiments, we use two NVIDIA Tesla K80 GPUs for the parallel training
-We recommended the following dependencies.
-* Python  2.7
 * [PyTorch](http://pytorch.org/) 0.3.0
 * numpy >= 1.12.1